-The Bank uses various models and assumptions in measuring fair value of financial assets as well as in estimating ECL.
+The Bank uses various models and assumptions in estimating ECL.
 Judgement is applied in identifying the most appropriate model for each type of asset, as well as for determining the assumptions used in these models, including assumptions that relate to key drivers of credit risk.